davidwisch/physicscode/site/examples/basic_reading_writing.markdown

 # Reading and Writing Data Files

-The ability to read data from and write data to text files is extremly important.
-It allows you to import existing data to run analysis on it as well as write your own results out (possibly so you can graph them, or for later review).
+The ability to read data from and write data to text files is extremely important.
+It allows you to import existing data to run analysis on as well as write your own results out (possibly so you can graph them, or for later review).

-All four languages have the ability to read/write data files but they require different levels of understanding to understand why you have to you the syntax that you do.
+All four languages have the ability to read/write data files but they require different levels of complexity to do so.

 When reading data from a file, you will have to know the format of the data ahead of time.
 Each language has its own method for ingesting data in a particular format.